JFoArlas/stock-analysis/README.md

 # stock-analysis

 ## Overview of Project
-The purpose of this project was to write efficient VBA code that would allow Steve to be able to easily and quickly analyze stock performance.
-First we learned how to write code to accomplish the task of calculating and outputting select stock performance metrics from an Excel dataset into a separate Excel sheet.
-Then we refactored that code to loop through all the data just one time in order to make the VBA script run faster.
-The refactored script allows Steve to expand the dataset to analyze the entire stock market more efficiently.
+The purpose of this project was to write efficient VBA code that would allow users to be able to easily and quickly analyze stock performance.
+The dataset included an Excel workbook with two tabs of stock performance metrics of 12 different stocks.
+One tab included performance for the year 2017, and the other for 2018.

+First we learned how to write a subroutine that allows the user to enter which year they want to analyze.
+The script would then use that year to calculate annual performance and output it into a separate tab for easy viewing.
+The original script included a Nested Loop, so we refactored that code to loop through all the data just one time in order to make the VBA script run faster.
+The refactored script allows for a more efficient analysis of the dataset and would better support an expanded dataset, like the entire stock market vs. 12 stocks.

 ## Results